Advanced Dental Services for Elk River & Zimmerman, MN Pets

 Oral Health for Life Program

-You will enjoy special dental discounts when your pet has their first professional dental cleaning before their third birthday or has a professional dental cleaning within 18 months of their last procedure at Zimmvet.
+You will enjoy special dental discounts when your pet has a professional dental cleaning within 18 months of their last dental at Zimmvet.

-25% off the professional dental cleaning and 10% off any extra dental work (x-rays/extractions).
+10% off the professional dental cleaning and 10% off any extra dental work (x-rays/extractions).
+Medications are excluded from the discount.